snacksncode/Snacky/README.md

 <a name="issues"><h1>Known issues</h1></a>

-1. Pausing works but resuming doesn't.
+1. ~~Pausing works but resuming doesn't.~~ **Fixed!** Had to switch to LTS version of NodeJS.
+Version 15 was causing problems for some reason, version 14 on the other hand doesn't
 2. Because Snacky is hosted on Heroku.
 Sometimes after bot has been playing music for a long time heroku "clears" websocket connections and the bot stops playing.
 In this case whilst still in voice chat use `stop` command to disconnect him and then add songs back to queue.
 I'll implement a command that will "rescue" the queue in this case.